 In Phantom Instinct, Detective Aiden Garrison suffers from Fregoli syndrome following a traumatic brain injury.
 Does such a condition exist in real life?

-Fregoli syndrome causes the mistaken belief that the person you’re looking at is actually someone else in disguise.
-It’s a delusional misidentification syndrome, and it’s very real.
+Fregoli syndrome causes the delusion that the person you’re looking at is actually someone else in disguise.
+It’s a form of face blindness, and is very real.
 For a cop, who thinks he sees the same enemy everywhere he looks, it’s a nightmare.

 Harper Flynn, the heroine of Phantom Instinct, is a former thief.
 What kind of research did you carry out to make sure her skills are realistic?